-AEC APPROVAL DATE: 19/12/2007 PROJECT RECOMMENDATIONS ACTION PLAN EXPECTED COMPLETION DATE PROGRAM RESPONSE b) report more clearly on the extent to which systems meet established design, construction and water-quality standards; and b) With the introduction in 2006 of the Protocol, INAC introduced clear, measurable standards for design, construction, operation, maintenance, and monitoring of drinking water systems.
+AEC APPROVAL DATE: 19/12/2007

+PROJECT RECOMMENDATIONS ACTION PLAN EXPECTED COMPLETION DATE PROGRAM RESPONSE b) report more clearly on the extent to which systems meet established design, construction and water-quality standards; and b) With the introduction in 2006 of the Protocol, INAC introduced clear, measurable standards for design, construction, operation, maintenance, and monitoring of drinking water systems.
 INAC is developing a wastewater systems protocol.
 This is being reviewed with stakeholders and INAC plans to introduce the new wastewater protocol April 1, 2008.
 It would be added to funding agreement requirements beginning in fiscal year 2009/10.
 A key performance indicator on compliance with the drinking water/wastewater protocol will be added to ICMS to ensure that compliance is measured and tracked.
 INAC will report annually to Parliament on the water and wastewater situation in First Nations communities and will include reporting on compliance with the standards of the Protocol.
-01/04/2008 and 01/04/2009 Update/Rationale: As of 31/03/2010: Status: Ongoing The approval process is underway for the following three protocols which will soon be announced and released to support first Nations in the management of their on-reserve water and wastewater systems.
-Key indicators will be reported and tracked through ICMS. - Protocol for Centralised Drinking Water Systems in First Nations Communities (which will replace the 2006 Protocol for Safe Drinking Water in First Nations communities) - Protocol for Centralised Wastewater Systems in First Nations Communities - Protocol for Decentralised Water and Wastewater Systems in First Nation Communities.
-AES: Close c) collect data that support basic cost- effectiveness measurement, e.g., cost per connection and cost per person served for capital expenditures and for operations and maintenance c) INAC will ensure that feasibility studies for new systems, reviewed by HQ, assess the cost per connection and determine the most suitable cost-effective option, including consideration of individual systems.
-Through the new Integrated Capital Management 31/03/2009 Update/Rationale: As of 31/03/2010: Status: Ongoing The National Assessment of First Nations Water and Wastewater System is currently underway and will provide the necessary data to make decisions on
+01/04/2008 and 01/04/2009 Status: Close Update/Rationale: As of 30/09/2010: New protocols were released in Q1 of 2010-2011.
+Requirements will be part of 2011-2012 funding agreements.
+AES: Close - Fully Implemented c) collect data that support basic cost-effectiveness measurement, e.g., cost per connection and cost per person served for capital expenditures and for operations and maintenance c) INAC will ensure that feasibility studies for new systems, reviewed by HQ, assess the cost per connection and determine the most suitable cost-effective option, including consideration of individual systems.
+Through the new Integrated Capital Management System (ICMS) water database, INAC will track the costs of system 31/03/2009 Update/Rationale: As of 31/03/2010: Status: Close The National Assessment of First Nations Water and Wastewater System is currently underway and will provide the necessary data to make decisions on cost-effectiveness of systems as well as operations and maintenance.
+The relevant data will be stored in ICMS.